Disney After Hours at Magic Kingdom Review (Is It Worth It?)

 Tomorrowland

-So there are a total of 23 attractions available at Magic Kingdoms After Hours event.
+A total of 23 attractions were available at the Magic Kingdom After Hours we attended.
 That is significantly more compared to the eight attractions at Hollywood Studios.

 The event would exceed expectations if we could complete 15 attractions and get a snack somewhere in the middle.
 My time frame for that goal was between 9:30 p.m. and 1:00 a.m.

-I knew if we were going to stay up that late, we wouldn’t want to get to the park early.
-So I planned to intentionally arrive right before the evening fireworks, see the fireworks, and then start in Frontierland at Big Thunder Mountain.
+I knew if we were going to stay up that late, we wouldn’t want to arrive early.
+So, I planned to arrive right before the evening fireworks, see the fireworks, and then start in Frontierland at Big Thunder Mountain.

 Let’s see how it all panned out.